 For high school students considering their next move after graduation, adults who are seeking a new challenge, or anyone thinking about a change in career, the skilled trades could just be the perfect fit.

-Imagine America Radio is excited to present our monthly podcast series, featuring four episodes with some of our most trusted school partners.
+Imagine America Radio is excited to present our monthly podcast series, featuring three episodes with some of our most trusted school partners.
 We’ll talk about trends in the skilled trades, the value of hands-on career and technical education, and how students can take their first steps to an essential role in welding, construction and carpentry, HVAC, or electrical.
 These dynamic conversations will be shared with our community of high school counselors, workforce development boards, VA offices, parents, and—most importantly—students.

 Stay tuned to this page to learn more about skilled trades careers and why they might be the perfect fit for you or someone you know!

 Welders help hold our communities together—literally.
 By skillfully fusing metals and other materials, they support industries from transportation and architecture to manufacturing, maintenance, and more.